Skip to Content

 • What is probate?

 Probate is the court-supervised process of settling a deceased person's estate.
-This includes identifying and gathering assets, paying debts and taxes, and distributing the remaining property to the rightful beneficiaries.
-In Ohio, probate cases are handled by the Probate Court in the county where the deceased person lived.
-The process ensures that the decedent's wishes—if expressed in a valid will—are carried out, and that creditors and family members are treated fairly under the law.
+It involves identifying and gathering assets, paying debts and taxes, and distributing the remaining property to the rightful beneficiaries.
+In Ohio, probate cases are handled by the Probate Court in the county where the decedent lived (R.C.
+Chapter 2101 and following).
+The process ensures that the decedent's wishes, if expressed in a valid will, are carried out, and that creditors and family members are treated fairly under the law.

-Probate assets are those owned solely by the deceased person at the time of death, with no automatic mechanism for transferring ownership.
-Common examples include bank accounts in the decedent's name alone, vehicles titled only in the decedent's name, and real estate held solely by the decedent.
-Assets that typically avoid probate include jointly-owned property with survivorship rights, accounts with payable-on-death or transfer-on-death designations, life insurance proceeds payable to a named beneficiary, and assets held in a trust.
+Only assets owned solely by the decedent at death, with no built-in mechanism for transferring ownership, pass through probate.
+Common examples include bank accounts in the decedent's name alone, vehicles titled only to the decedent, and real estate held solely by the decedent.
+Assets that typically avoid probate include jointly owned property with survivorship rights, accounts with payable-on-death or transfer-on-death designations, life insurance proceeds payable to a named beneficiary, and assets held in a trust.

 • How long does probate take in Ohio?

 Most straightforward estates can be administered in six to twelve months.
-Ohio law requires a minimum six-month creditor claim period from the appointment of the executor, which sets the floor for how quickly an estate can close.
-More complex estates—those involving business interests, real estate in multiple states, disputes among beneficiaries, or tax issues—can take significantly longer.
+Ohio's creditor claim period sets the practical floor for how quickly an estate can close.
+More complex estates, such as those involving business interests, real estate in multiple states, disputes among beneficiaries, or tax issues, can take significantly longer.
 Contested matters like will challenges or breach of fiduciary duty claims may extend the process by a year or more.

 • What types of probate administration does Ohio offer?

-Ohio provides several options depending on the size and complexity of the estate.
-Full Administration is the standard process for larger estates, involving court supervision, formal accountings, and compliance with creditor claim procedures.
-Release from Administration is available when the surviving spouse is the sole heir and the estate meets certain requirements; it allows for a simplified process.
-Summary Release from Administration is an expedited option for small estates where the assets are minimal and can be used to pay funeral expenses, administrative costs, and the surviving spouse's allowance.
+Ohio offers three main paths, depending on the size and complexity of the estate: full administration, release from administration, and summary release from administration.
+Full administration is the standard process for larger estates, involving court supervision, formal accountings, and compliance with creditor claim procedures.
+Release from administration (R.C.
+2113.03) is available for smaller estates that meet statutory thresholds and allows a simplified process.
+Summary release from administration (R.C.
+2113.031) is an expedited option for very small estates, often used to reimburse funeral expenses, administrative costs, and the surviving spouse's allowance.
 The right option depends on the specific circumstances of the estate.

 • Who can serve as executor in Ohio?

-Ohio law has specific requirements for who may serve as an executor (called a "fiduciary" in Ohio).
-Generally, any competent adult who is not a convicted felon can serve.
-Unlike some states, Ohio does not require the executor to be a resident of the state, though non-resident executors may face additional requirements such as posting bond or appointing an Ohio agent for service of process.
+Generally, any competent adult who is not a convicted felon can serve as executor (called a "fiduciary" in Ohio).
+Ohio does not require the executor to be a state resident, though non-resident executors may face additional requirements such as posting bond or appointing an Ohio agent for service of process.
 If the will names an executor, that person has priority.
 If there is no will or the named executor cannot serve, the surviving spouse typically has first priority, followed by next of kin.

-When a person dies without a valid will, they are said to have died "intestate," and Ohio's intestacy laws determine who inherits the estate.
-The distribution depends on the surviving family members.
+When a person dies without a valid will, the estate passes under Ohio's intestacy statute, R.C.
+2105.06, which determines who inherits based on surviving family members.
 If there is a surviving spouse and all of the decedent's children are also children of that spouse, the spouse typically inherits the entire estate.
-If the decedent had children from a prior relationship, the spouse receives a share (the first $20,000 to $60,000 plus a fractional interest, depending on the number of children), and the remaining assets pass to the children.
-If there is no surviving spouse, the estate passes to children, then to parents, then to siblings, and so on down the line of kinship.
+If the decedent had children from a prior relationship, the spouse receives a statutory share plus a fractional interest, and the remaining assets pass to the children.
+If there is no surviving spouse, the estate passes to children, then to parents, then to siblings, and onward through the line of kinship.

-• What rights does a surviving spouse have?
+• What rights does a surviving spouse have in Ohio?

-Ohio provides significant protections for surviving spouses.
-The surviving spouse is entitled to remain in the family home for one year after the decedent's death, regardless of who inherits the property.
-The spouse may also claim an allowance for support during the administration of the estate and is entitled to receive exempt property such as automobiles and household goods up to certain value limits.
-Perhaps most importantly, Ohio law allows a surviving spouse to elect against the will and claim a statutory share of the estate—even if the will attempts to disinherit the spouse.
-This "elective share" can be a significant portion of the estate's value.
+Ohio gives surviving spouses several significant protections, including the right to remain in the family home, a support allowance, exempt property, and the right to elect against the will.
+The surviving spouse may remain in the family home for one year after death, regardless of who inherits it (R.C.
+2106.15), and may claim a support allowance during administration (R.C.
+2106.13).
+The spouse is also entitled to certain exempt property such as automobiles and household goods up to value limits.
+Most importantly, Ohio law allows a surviving spouse to elect against the will and claim a statutory share even if the will attempts to disinherit the spouse (R.C.
+2106.01).

 • How are creditors handled during probate?

-Creditors have six months from the date of the executor's appointment to present claims against the estate.
-The executor must notify known creditors directly and publish a notice in a local newspaper to alert unknown creditors.
-Claims must be submitted in writing and include supporting documentation.
-The executor reviews each claim and may accept, reject, or negotiate the amount.
-Rejected claims can be pursued by the creditor through litigation.
-Valid debts are paid from estate assets before any distributions to beneficiaries.
+Creditors generally must present claims against the estate within six months of the decedent's death (R.C.
+2117.06).
+The executor must notify known creditors and may publish notice to alert unknown creditors.
+Claims must be submitted in writing with supporting documentation.
+The executor reviews each claim and may accept, reject, or negotiate it, and a creditor whose claim is rejected may pursue it through litigation.
+Valid debts are paid from estate assets before any distribution to beneficiaries.

-The executor (fiduciary) is responsible for managing the estate through the probate process.
-Key duties include locating and securing estate assets, notifying beneficiaries and creditors, preparing an inventory of assets, paying valid debts and taxes, maintaining accurate records and accounts, and ultimately distributing assets according to the will or intestacy law.
-The executor owes a fiduciary duty to the estate and its beneficiaries, meaning they must act with honesty, loyalty, and prudence.
+The executor must locate and secure estate assets, notify beneficiaries and creditors, inventory the assets, pay valid debts and taxes, keep accurate accounts, and distribute the remaining property according to the will or intestacy law.
+The executor owes a fiduciary duty to the estate and its beneficiaries, meaning the executor must act with honesty, loyalty, and prudence.
 Failing to meet these obligations can result in personal liability and removal from the position.

-• Do I need an attorney for probate?
+• Do I need an attorney for probate in Ohio?

-Probate costs vary depending on the size and complexity of the estate.
-Common expenses include court filing fees, publication costs for creditor notices, appraisal fees for real estate or valuable personal property, and professional fees for the attorney and executor.
-Ohio law provides guidelines for reasonable compensation for both executors and attorneys, typically based on the value of the estate.
-Additional costs may arise if disputes require litigation or if the estate includes out-of-state property requiring ancillary probate proceedings.
+Probate costs vary with the size and complexity of the estate.
+Common expenses include court filing fees, publication costs for creditor notices, appraisal fees, and professional fees for the attorney and executor.
+Ohio law provides guidelines for reasonable compensation for both.
+Additional costs may arise if disputes require litigation or if out-of-state property requires ancillary proceedings.

 • What is ancillary probate?

-When a deceased person owned real estate in a state other than where they lived, a separate probate proceeding—called ancillary administration—may be required in that state.
-For example, if an Ohio resident owned a vacation home in Florida, the Florida property would need to go through Florida's probate process in addition to the Ohio proceeding.
-Ancillary probate adds time and expense to estate administration, which is one reason estate planners often recommend holding out-of-state property in a trust.
+Ancillary probate is a separate proceeding required in another state when the decedent owned real estate there (R.C.
+Chapter 2129).
+For example, if an Ohio resident owned a vacation home in Florida, that property would go through Florida's probate process in addition to the Ohio proceeding.
+Because ancillary probate adds time and expense, estate planners often recommend holding out-of-state property in a trust.

 Yes.
 Probate court records are generally public documents in Ohio.
-This means that anyone can access information about the estate, including the will, inventory of assets, list of beneficiaries, and court filings.
-The public nature of probate is one reason some people prefer to use trusts for estate planning, as trust administration typically remains private.
-However, once a case is filed, the details become part of the public record.
+Anyone can access information about the estate, including the will, the inventory of assets, the list of beneficiaries, and court filings.
+This public nature is one reason some people prefer trusts for estate planning, since trust administration typically remains private.

 • What is the difference between a will and a trust?